jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-When I make the failing line match the expectation
+When I make the failing line match the value in the terminal

 .. code-block:: python